-As a first year at NECO, you can expect to attend laboratory sessions and small group seminar discussions in the mornings, as well as screenings and observations in morning sessions at area schools and pre-schools.
+As a first year student, you can expect to attend laboratory sessions and small group seminar discussions in the mornings, as well as screenings and observations in morning sessions at area schools and pre-schools.
 Your afternoons will be spent in lectures.
 Your optometry courses will center on refraction and functional testing in the first year.

 As a second year student at NECO, your clinical assignments become more advanced: you become part of an eye care delivery team, acquire a deeper understanding of patient care, and learn how to effectively communicate with patients.
 The focus of your classroom work changes in your second year, too.
 Your courses cover advanced optics concepts, general medicine and pharmacology, and practice management.
 Your optometry courses center on ocular disease, refraction, and more advanced patient communication.